UniversalScientificTechnologies/UST_docs/SolarPatrol/ObservingSteps.md

 ![image](https://github.com/user-attachments/assets/38f66dd7-d229-4f85-8ca5-88cfd7027ac8)

-2. **Adjust the Mount:**
+### Adjust Telescope Mount

    - Utilize the RA (Right Ascension) and DEC (Declination) controls on the remote.
    - Center the Sun in the telescope's field of view by pressing the corresponding directional buttons.

-3. **Fine-Tune Settings:**
+### Tune the image quality

    - Adjust focus using the `FOCUS+` and `FOCUS-` buttons on the remote controller.
    - Regulate the light intensity with the `CLONA+` and `CLONA-` buttons.

 ### Observing the Sun

-3. **Track the Sun:**
+   - Enable the time axis tracking using the remote or web interface

-   - Enable the time axis tracking using the remote or web interface.
+   - Verify that the telescope follows the Sun's movement across the sky
-   - Verify that the telescope smoothly follows the Sun's movement across the sky.
+   - Continue by using the [guide for specific Sun observation](../SunObserving).

-### Powering Off the Telescope
+## Deactivation of the Telescope

-1. **Disable Tracking:**
+### Disable Tracking

    - Turn off the time axis tracking via the interface or wired controller.

-2. **Shut Down the System:**
+### Shut Down the System

    - Ensure the system has fully powered down.
 Confirm that the `CPU` LED on the control panel is not blinking (wait at least 5 seconds).
    - Switch off the `Motor Power` and `Electronics` switches.
    - Turn off the main power switch to cut electricity to the system.

-3. **Close the Dome:**
+### Close the Dome

    - Place the telescope in a parking position to ensure it is not exposed to rain through the dome's ventilation opening.
    - Ensure the dome is fully closed and secured with latch mechanism

-## Additional Notes
+## Additional Remarks

-- Always monitor the system for any irregularities during operation.
+- During observation monitor the system for any irregularities during operation.
-- For further assistance, refer to the troubleshooting guide or contact technical support.
+- For further assistance, refer to the [troubleshooting guide](../Troubleshooting).